Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 Why is software localization important?

-What are some common challenges associated with software localization?
+What are the challenges of software localization?